Updated October, 2021.

 This profession demands above-average writing skills, as the "rewards" (decisions) will constitute legally binding documents.
 And of course, arbitrators should be able to understand pertinent legislation and case law to both make and defend a written decision.

-Q: What attracted you to teaching the Arbitration for Professionals Certificate with Kompass?
+Q: What attracted you to teaching the Arbitration Certificate with Kompass?

 Q: Can you describe the main goals of your arbitration certificate?
 What are the biggest "takeaways" for students